TailGuy/Telegraf-conf-generator/README.md

-# Telegraf Configuration Generator for OPC UA
+# Telegraf Configuration Generator for OPC UA to MQTT

 ## Description